silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

  Page 'Child 2' is a child of 'MyPage'
 ```

-[notice]
+> [!WARNING]
-Additional selectors implicitly change the scope so you need to put additional `$Up` to get what you expect.
+> Additional selectors implicitly change the scope so you need to put additional `$Up` to get what you expect.
-[/notice]

 ```ss
 <h1>Children of '$Title'</h1>